 We’re all aware of the potential risks associated with air pollution like factory fumes and car exhausts, but don’t always give the same attention to the pollution that can affect our air quality indoors.

 In fact, research found that the quality of indoor air can be up to 5 times worse for you compared with that outside, and can cause a number of health hazards – headaches, sinus problems and sore throats being just a few.

-It’s probably unsurprising that office air quality can be quite poor, what with multiple people sharing an enclosed space.
+It’s probably unsurprising that air quality in offices can be quite poor, what with multiple people sharing an enclosed space.
 Dust and dirt can build up, and outdoor air pollution can even become trapped and concentrated inside.

 When many of us spend such a large portion of our lives working in an office environment, it’s important to take steps to ensure the air quality is as clean as it can be.
 Here, Envirovent share their top tips on how to improve the air quality in your office.

 Keep the offices clean